PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/b01-magic.md

 > A ritual with a cost of 17MP can be cast by having 9 ranks in the skill
 > and would require 34 minutes to cast.

+> NOTE: some magics can be cast as either a spell or a ritual for established changes in magnitude,

 ### Resolving Magic Effects